Sandra -- A Neuro-Symbolic Reasoner Based On Descriptions And Situations: Method

-We assume, without any loss of generality, that $\mathcal{O}$ can be represented as an acyclic directed graph.
 It follows from Definition \ref{def:fd} that for any $d \in \mathcal{D}$, $B_d$ can be computed in polynomial time $\mathcal{O}(\mathcal{|D}|^2)$.
-The proof follows from Definition \ref{def:fd}: in the worst case for each description we have to loop through every other description.
+The proof follows from Definition \ref{def:fd}: by converting $\mathcal{O}$ to a DAG, for each description we have to loop through every other description in the worst case.

 \paragraph{Situation encoding} Given the definition of the subspace $V_d$, the intuition is that its vectors are those representing all the situations $s$ such that $d \models s$.
 To obtain $\bm{v}_s \in V$, the vector representation of $s$, we introduce the function $\bm{f}_s$, which maps a situation $s \in \mathcal{S}$ into a vector.